 Continuous simulation.
 Developing a Business Strategy (at the Executive Board meeting).
 While working on this unit, you were given the assignment of writing two essays in groups of three or four students.
 One concerned your recommendations as to your company's general strategy and another was on the strategy you recommended in dealing with your competitors.
 Now each small group, in turn, will make a presentation where they speak on these two issues and present their recommendations with their reasons.
 All the other students (Board members and other executives) will ask the presenters questions.
 Each small group has 10 to 15 minutes to deliver their presentation and answer questions.
-After all the presentations are discussed as to their good or bad features.
+After all the presentations have been made, a general discussion is held in which all recommendations are discussed as to their good or bad features.
 As a result of the discussion, the Board should make a final decision on what strategy to follow, and why.